Disney’s theme parks had Bag Checks as far back as I can remember. But since late 2015 metal detectors have been added to the security lineup.

 - For those walking from the Grand Floridian, or the Polynesian – At the Magic Kingdom end of the path from the Resorts

-- For those arriving via Buses (Disney and other) or the parking lot – At the front of the park prior to the ticket booths
+- For those arriving via Buses (Disney and others) or the parking lot – At the front of the park, prior to the ticket booths

 - For those arriving via the Disney Skyliner – At the International Gateway entrance